MarcialRosales/rabbitmq-ldap-integration/many-rabbitmq-clusters/README.md

 ## Topology 3

-Users are defined in LDAP indistinctly of which cluster they are entitled to access and we use group membership to configure which users are allowed to access which RabbitMQ cluster & *vhost*.
-Users are defined in LDAP in a hierarchical fashion.
+Users are defined under a tree of *organizational unit*(s) independent from the *organizational units* dedicated to RabbitMQ cluster.
+To model which users are allowed to access which RabbitMQ clusters we use LDAP group membership.
+Users' roles can be defined using LDAP groups and/or attributes.
+In this topology we have used the latter however if you wanted to see how it is model with groups check out [Authentication, User tags and Vhosts](auth-tags-vhost/README.md) scenario.

 ### RabbitMQ topology